gosl1/touhou-procha/notes/what-i-learned-detailed.md

     Stage - prepares selected changed for the snapshot Commit - Commits snapshot locally
     Push - Pushes it into github for everyone

+- pulling
+    git pull origin <name of branch>
+    for now, we might not be doing branches so git pull origin main